 There are many ways you can introduce cats and dogs.
 These are the six steps I’ve used successfully many times, for a slow & safe introduction of a new cat to resident dogs.
 “Slow” can be as quickly as one week, or it can take months, depending on the pets being introduced.
 I worked in pet adoptions for over 12 years, speaking to hundreds of adopters in follow-up calls, as well as introducing many fostered and adopted cats to dogs in my own home.
-These six steps are the result of all those experiences – I’ve learned from mistakes made, so hopefully you won’t have to!
-I’ve found the best “new cat to resident dogs” intro is using a crate, and going SLOW.
-Taking at least 1 week to do a slow, step-by-step introduction is really worth it, for everyone’s safety and stress levels – including yours!
+These six steps are the result of all those experiences.
+I’ve learned from mistakes, so hopefully you won’t have to!
+The ideal way to do an introduction is with the help of a professional pet behaviorist or trainer.
+With their help, you can follow my preferred “new cat to resident dogs” introduction method using a crate and taking your time to do a slow, step-by-step introduction.
+Taking your time is really worth it, for everyone’s safety and stress levels – including yours!

 1. Get ready

 Getting Rover and Kitty ready can take some time, depending on their prior training and personalities.
 To get Rover ready, if he does not already know the commands “sit” and “stay”, he should learn them before being introduced to Kitty for the first time.

 To get Kitty ready, she will need an isolation room, with her food, water, litterbox and bed.
 Give her a chance to become adjusted to her new home – depending on her personality, this can be anywhere from 1 day to several weeks.
 You can spend time with her in the iso room, but Rover should stay outside… no peeking!

 - Put a leash on Rover and bring him into the crate room.

 - Command him to either “sit” or “down” and “stay” as soon as he enters, just where he can see Kitty.

 - Have him practice his sit, down, shake, etc. for 5 minutes in that location.